 Translated: mistakes will happen, when they do, you own them fully and fix them quickly.
 Don’t try to blame others after the fact.
 You learn from them and you share them publicly, so others can learn from them too.

-Nothing, absolutely nothing annoys me more that a service provider who delivers a service which does not even meet minimum standards and he or she behaves as though by saying nothing about it, it will somehow right itself!
+Nothing, absolutely nothing, annoys me more than a service provider who delivers a service which does not even meet minimum standards and he or she behaves as though by saying nothing about it, it will somehow right itself!

 How best to speak up when you mess up? check out #4 below...

 Nothing builds trust like an apology done well.
 I really want to give you an example of this.

 Recently, I went to a farewell function for a member of an organisation of which I am a past member.
 It was scheduled to start at 6:00 p.m. and finish at t 9:30 p.m.
 We were also required to contribute a sum of money for food.
 By 9:19 p.m. when I left, the food had not arrived.

 Chances are the caterer apologized to those who were still there when the food arrived.
 But real trust would have been established if she had called those of us who left without food and apologise as well.